-How to Make Blackberry Cobbler from Scratch:
+How to Make Easy Blackberry Cobbler

 Easy Blackberry Cobbler

+- Preheat oven to 375-degrees.
+Spray a smal (8-9")l Dutch oven, casserole dish, or 8-inch baking dish with cooking spray.
 Add blackberries to the dish and sprinkle evenly with 3 Tbsp. sugar and lemon zest.

-In a medium mixing bowl, add flour, sugar and egg.
+- In a medium mixing bowl, add flour, sugar and egg.
 Stir well until mixture becomes crumbly.

-Sprinkle mixture evenly over blackberries.
+- Sprinkle mixture evenly over blackberries.

-Lightly drizzle melted butter over the crumb topping.
+- Lightly drizzle melted butter over the crumb topping.

-Bake for 35-40 minutes or until crumb topping becomes golden brown.
+- Bake for 35-40 minutes or until crumb topping becomes golden brown.

-For best results, allow to cool 5-10 minutes before serving.
+- For best results, allow to cool 5-10 minutes before serving.

-Serve with vanilla ice cream, whipped topping and/or fresh mint (optional).
+- Serve with vanilla ice cream, whipped topping and/or fresh mint (optional).